QRFlow

 Use static if: the destination is stable (homepage, menu PDF, WiFi info) and you just want a clean QR that scans reliably.

-Use dynamic if: you expect to change the destination (campaigns, rotating promotions) or you must measure performance.
+Use hosted dynamic if: you expect to change the destination after printing or you must measure performance through a maintained redirect.

 Why “dynamic” often scans faster#